-Our youth group program is open to all high school teens.
-Teens come together to share their faith, develop and foster a relationship with Christ and their peers.
-Our youth minister and adult volunteers help our teens to trust, hope and rely and depend on God our Father in everything.
+Open to all high school teens, we come together every week to share our faith and foster a relationship with Christ and our peers.
+Our youth minister and adult leaders help our teens to trust, hope, rely and depend on God our Father in everything.

 The Rainbow conference unites high school students for a variety of events and workshops that emphasize spiritual growth, leadership development, community service, and teen issues.
 The CYO Youth Council works throughout the year to plan, develop, and implement this teen conference for their high school peers.
 Rainbow is an annual two-day conference with three tracks (teen issues, life skills and spiritual growth) for over 1,500 9th through 12th grade students and their adult leaders.